-But that sad feeling can be short lived knowing the next step can benefit our wonderful planet.
+But that sad feeling can be short lived knowing the next step is the right thing to do for the planet.
 If you’re new to recycling or an old hand and you’re keen to get the low down on Aussie’s bottles, we’ll show you how to recycle shampoo bottles in a few easy steps.
 Because we know you give an Aussie about the environment as much as we do.

 Can you recycle shampoo bottles?

 Aaa-bsolutely!
-Our beige shampoo, conditioner and 3MM bottles are made to be recycled, so when you’ve squeezed your Aussie fave for the very last drop, don’t be a wallaby and pop it in the right bin.
+Our beige shampoo and conditioner bottles can be recycled, so when you’ve squeezed your Aussie fave for the very last drop, don’t be a wallaby and pop it in the right bin.

-Aussie’s beige shampoo bottles are made with 25% recycled plastic, so when you recycle, the whole aussome process can start all over again.
+Aussie’s beige shampoo bottles (excluding 750 ml) are made from 100% recycled plastic, so when you recycle, the whole aussome process can start all over again.
 Win, win!

 But, ‘can you recycle shampoo bottles?’ isn’t the main question, because the answer’s generally a big fat sustainable yes.
 It’s knowing how that can differ from product-to-product.
 So, check the back of pack or take a look online to make sure you’re recycling shampoo bottles the right way.